Batman Returns: Home media

 Batman Returns was released on VHS and LaserDisc on October 21, 1992.
 The VHS carried a lower-than-average price to encourage sales and rentals.
 Although the film was expected to sell millions of copies and perform strongly as a rental, commentators suggested its darker tone would limit appeal among children, the demographic most responsible for driving home-video sales.
+Batman Returns was one of the best-selling and highest-rented home releases of November 1992, and became the twelfth-best-selling video of 1993 in the United States.
 Danny Elfman's score was issued on compact disc in 1992, with an expanded edition released in 2010.

 The film was first released on DVD in 1997, without additional features.
 In October 2005, Warner Bros. issued an anthology DVD box set containing all four films in the Burton–Schumacher Batman series.
-The Batman Returns disc included a commentary by Burton, the making-of featurette The Bat, The Cat, and The Penguin, the fourth part of the documentary Shadows of the Bat: The Cinematic Saga of the Dark Knight, featurettes on costumes, make-up, and special effects, and the music video for Face to Face.
+The Batman Returns disc included a commentary by Burton, the making-of featurette The Bat, The Cat, and The Penguin, the fourth part of the documentary Shadows of the Bat: The Cinematic Saga of the Dark Knight, featurettes on costumes, make-up, and special effects, and the music video for "Face to Face".

 The anthology set was reissued on Blu-ray in 2009, alongside a standalone Blu-ray edition of Batman Returns.
 A 4K Ultra HD Blu-ray edition, restored from the original 35mm negative, was released in 2019 with previously available special features.
 A 4K collector's edition followed in 2022, packaged in a SteelBook case with original cover art, character cards, a double-sided poster, and the earlier supplements.